filipo18/uwcisak-filip-unit2/README.md

 Nov 25
 --------
-Usability is according to Wikpedia [4](#Resources) is the ease of use and learnability of a human-made object such as a tool or device.
+Usability is according to Wikpedia [ [4] ](#Resources) is the ease of use and learnability of a human-made object such as a tool or device.

 Evaluation